wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/request-header-tyk-classic.md

 {{< img src="/img/2.10/modify_headers2.png" alt="Header transforms" >}}

 ##### Step 4: Save the API

-Use the *save* or *create* buttons to save the changes and make the transform middleware active.
+Use the *save* or *create* buttons to save the changes and activate the middleware.